ACCESS-Cloud-Based-InSAR/CICD-notes/README.md

 ```
 This will create a main branch that mirrors your first commit.
 Now when `dev` branch is ready for a release follow the instructions from the next section!

-**Important**: You will want your changelog to look something like this:
+**Important Note**: You will want your changelog to look something like this:

 ```
 # Changelog